muratk3n/thirdwave/en/README.md

 ---

 The problem probably was over-compartmentalization.
 "SR is too advanced", or "it's in this other bucket".
-I beg to differ.
-All u had to do was referring to speed and length contraction.
-Then EM would become crystal clear.
+He cld refer to elements of the bucket wout being mired in it, just refer to speed and length contraction.
+The bonus is EM becomes crystal clear.

 ---